Ashleyynym/WDT/README.md

 # work

-Testing by executing "pyhon app.py" in the terminal
+Testing by executing "python app.py" in the terminal

-cursor change